 AORE was formed by the Company in Bermuda on January 28, 1998 and initially operated as a mono-line financial guaranty reinsurer.
 In 2009, AORE was placed in voluntary run-off.
 AORE re-domesticated from Bermuda to Barbados on December 7, 2012 after substantially reducing its financial guaranty exposure.
 In connection with the re-domestication, AORE received approval of the Barbados Financial Services Commission ("the Barbados FSC") for licensing as an Exempt Insurance Company in accordance with the provisions of the Barbados Exempt Insurance Act 1983.
 Prior to the re-domestication, AORE received confirmation of a no objection from the Bermuda Monetary Authority's Insurance Division in accordance with the Insurance Act 1978 and filed a notice of discontinuance under the Companies Act 1981, which was approved by the Bermuda Minister of Finance.
+Effective January 1, 2019 legislation in Barbados repealed the Exempt Insurance Act, Cap.
+308A, and amended the Insurance Act, Cap.
+310 to provide for three classes of licenses under which all insurance companies in Barbados will be classified.
+AORE plans to be classified as a Class 1, related party reinsurer under the new insurance regime after June 30, 2021.

-AORE no longer writes financial guaranty business and its legacy book of financial guaranty exposure remains in run-off, which will likely take many years to complete.
+AORE no longer writes financial guaranty business and its legacy book of financial guaranty exposure remains in run-off, which will likely take several years to complete.
 AORE assumed financial guaranty reinsurance through both quota share and facultative reinsurance agreements.
 The financial guaranty business assumed by AORE generally provided for guarantees of scheduled principal and interest payments on an issuer's obligations in accordance with the obligations' original payment schedule.
 All of AORE's remaining exposure was assumed from a single group of companies, Assured Guaranty Ltd. ("Assured").
-During 2017, insured par (net of escrowed transactions) decreased 30% from \$3.0 billion to \$2.1 billion.
+During 2018, insured par (net of escrowed transactions) decreased 29% from \$2.1 billion to \$1.5 billion.
 This compares to outstanding par of approximately \$50 billion when AORE entered voluntary run-off in 2009.

-While AORE still has significant exposure to several troubled credits, its below investment grade exposure declined 26% in 2017, from \$283 million to \$209 million.
-Various bonds issued by Puerto Rico totaling \$132.4 million represent 61.2% of our remaining below investment grade exposure.
-The situation in Puerto Rico became more severe during 2016, when the commonwealth publicly announced it was unable to meet its financial obligations.
+As of year-end 2018, bonds issued by Puerto Rico totaled \$126.2 million, representing 80.0% of our remaining below investment grade exposure, which moved from \$209 million in 2017 to \$158 million.
+In June of 2019, AORE commuted insured par of \$1.1 billion, reducing insured par (net of escrowed transactions) from \$1.5 billion at the end of 2018, to \$0.4 billion post commutation.
+The business that remains at AORE includes all of the exposures from Puerto Rico.
+Financial instability in Puerto Rico became more severe during 2016, when the Commonwealth publicly announced it was unable to meet its financial obligations.
 In June 2016, the U.S. Congress passed the PROMESA Act to address the worsening debt crisis in Puerto Rico.
 An important feature of this legislation was the formation of an oversight board of qualified individuals to formulate a solution to the growing financial crisis in Puerto Rico.
-Ultimately, in May and July of 2017, most of the entities that had issued bonds filed for legal protection under Title III of PROMESA, which is similar to bankruptcy, even though technically territories of the U.S. are not allowed to file for bankruptcy.
-Both the Commonwealth of Puerto Rico and the oversight board have released various fiscal plans.
-Legal challenges have ensued regarding the implementation of those plans, as well as creditor's rights related to Title III protections.
-Litigation and mediation related to these matters has been delayed by the impacts of Hurricane Maria, and the final forms of resolution for these matters, and the ultimate impact on obligations reinsured by the Company, are uncertain.
+Ultimately, in May and July of 2017, most of the entities that had issued bonds filed for legal protection under Title III of PROMESA, which is similar to bankruptcy protection, even though technically territories of the U.S. are not allowed to file for bankruptcy.
+While the oversight board certified the Commonwealth's fiscal plan on May 9, 2019, legal challenges have continued regarding the implementation of plans, as well as creditor's rights related to Title III protections.
+The final forms of resolution for these matters, the timing of such final resolutions and the ultimate impact on obligations reinsured by the Company, are uncertain.